dotnetcore/Home/README.md

 - If you having any trouble about [NCC Member Projects](#repos-and-projects), please go to the repository of that project and create a new issue.
 - If you having some questions about NCC, you may [create an issue](https://github.com/dotnetcore/Home/issues/new) for us.
-- You can alse join our QQGroup (numbered 436035237).
-  That QQGroup is a large group of 3K people, much thanks to XIE Yang for paying the QQGroup every year.
 - The following methods are acceptable:
   - Leave a message in the background of our WeChat account: OpenNCC;
   - Follow us on Twitter: [@ncc_community](https://twitter.com/ncc_community)